tireman/nmu-npol/STATUS.md

+# Update: 12-January-2017

+No significant changes.
+There was some clean up of the constructor files for the magnets and a geometry error in the generation of Dipole 1 was found a fixed.
+Openings and positions are better determined by a few parameters.
+Magnetic fields are now changed with a simple change at the top of the each constructor.

+The system was modified to allow for the lead curtain to be placed in three locations: in from of D1, between D1 and D2, and between D2 and the front shield wall.
+The size of the lead curtain is now constant since the lead sheets come in standard sizes.

+The collimator was better computed using information from Andrei.

+Particle generation was expanded by adding more macros under which to run the simulation.
+This allows for looping through runs of particles and scaling the number of events generated.
+We can now use the Generalized Particle Source in a script loop to generate a set of superimposed plots which are constructed by added up the events from individual particle types that are ran in their own runs.

+-- Will Tireman

 # Update: 27-July-2016

 Several updates and changes.
 Analysis now has a file manager to take care of file names and separate if rom the analysis manager.
 The field clamps for the dipole magnets have been opened up a bit more to reduce interference with the particles from the target.